• Jamie Bartz Headshot

 Research Description

-I am passionate about conducting research that has practical implications for practicing geotechnical engineers.
-I strive to address challenges faced by infrastructure owners and designers through field test programs where possible and supported by laboratory testing and numerical modeling.
-My research to date includes collaborations with the railway industry to study landslide stabilization techniques and with bridge owners to study downdrag on piles.
-Future studies will continue to focus on field testing of infrastructure with the goal of advancing engineering practice.
+Dr. Bartz is interested in applied research that addresses challenges faced by infrastructure owners.
+Research to date has included collaboration with the railway industry to study landslide stabilization techniques, with bridge owners to study downdrag on piles, and with municipalities to study moisture management of roads with wicking geotextiles.
+Ongoing studies continue to focus on field testing of infrastructure with the goal of advancing engineering practice.

 Graduate Student Opportunities

 If you are highly motivated, have a curious mind, are a team player, and like to get your hands dirty, please email me to inquire about joining my research team.
-Please include a CV and brief statement (less than one page) summarizing your research interests and applicable experience.
+Please include a CV and brief statement summarizing your research interests and applicable experience.

 Selected Publications